 The 1st and 2nd VII netball teams both played KES Stratford and recorded strong victories.

 The U13 VII aside hockey team competed in the In2Hockey schools County finals.
-They won the group and reached the final, defeating Princethorpe and Bablake on the way conceding just 1 goal, and ending as runners up.
-The team now goes through to the Midlands Finals!
+They won the group and reached the final, defeating Princethorpe and Bablake on the way conceding just one goal, and ending as runners up.
+The team now goes through to the Midland's Finals!

 Congratulations to the U12 and U13 swimming squads who took part in the annual Warwick 50s swimming gala.
 It was a fantastic event, hosted in the swimming pool with Warwick School, which saw our girls competing against 11 other schools in each age group.
 The U12 Medley relay team started the proceedings in impressive style winning the first event of the day.
 There were a number of other excellent team and individual performances, with King’s High finishing as runners up overall.

-Congratulations to Maddie Linfoot, Laura Watts, Emma Dobson and Gigi Thomas who have all be selected to represent Warwickshire at Cross Country in March.
+Congratulations to Maddie, Laura, Emma and Gigi who have all be selected to represent Warwickshire at Cross Country in March.

 On Fire for Autumn Term!

 The intermediates, disrupted by the late injury to Amalia, swam brilliantly to finish second in the West Midlands region in both the freestyle and medley relays.
 Free A time: 1.56.96 (Maddi/Sophie G/Ione/Becca.
 Medley A time 2.15.92 (Sophie/Maddi/Becca/Ione).

-Congratulations to Sophie (Year 11) has been selected to be part of the England U16 Rounders team
+Congratulations to Sophie (Year 11) who has been selected to be part of the England U16 Rounders team.

 The Hockey and Netball teams continue to be some of the best in the Region and, despite training and matches being hit by the ‘Beast from the East’, the girls have continued to impress.
 16 girls were fortunate enough to take part in a Wasps Netball workshop at the Ricoh arena early in the term which proved to be a very useful experience for them.
 There have been strong performances and victories against a number of teams, including Princethorpe, Malvern St James, Bablake and King Henry VIII.
 We have had 13 Hockey teams and 15 Netball teams in action over the course of the term.